How To Use The Holiday Funnel to Effectively Maximize Lead Value

 Click the image above to see how Anton breaks down our favorite funnel sequence!

 The holidays are perfect times for sales and promotions!
 Many marketers, especially ourselves, love using the holidays to build some fun promotions.
-Besides being a way to have fun with your marketing funnels and copy, it’s the perfect way to convert those stubborn subscribers who still won’t buy.
+Besides being a way to have fun with your sales funnels and marketing copy, it’s the perfect way to convert those stubborn subscribers who still won’t buy.

 Building a holiday sales funnel will maximize the value of our unengaged leads by presenting special offers.
 We trigger our holiday funnels after our final webinar funnel has run its course with effectively converting sales.